mgba-emu/www/faq.markdown

 ### How do I file a bug?

 The best way is to sign up an account on GitHub and post on the [issue tracker](https://github.com/mgba-emu/mgba/issues).
-Please include the version you're using (including the numbers and letters, if you're using a development build), what OS you're running on, and the names of games affected.
+If you're using 0.9.0 or newer on PC please use the built-in bug report tool to generate a zip file to attach to the report.
+Otherwise, please include the version you're using (including the numbers and letters, if you're using a development build), what OS you're running on, and the names of games affected.

 ### What is the license for mGBA?